delftswa2018/desosa2018/mattermost/chapter.md

 # Abstract
 Mattermost is an open source, cloud-based and self-hosted Slack alternative.
 The company came to realize the limitations and restrictions of Slack when they adopted it as their messaging service in 2014.
 This is when they decided to build their own messaging software, Mattermost.
-In this chapter we analyse the software architecture of Mattermost by looking at the stakeholders, the context view, development view, deployment view, security perspective and technical debt as defined by Rozanksi and Woods [[1]](#book1).
-We find out that Mattermost has a well organized development process and is currently in the process of repaying technical debt by moving the web app to Redux.
+In this chapter we analyze the software architecture of Mattermost by looking at the stakeholders, the context view, development view, deployment view, security perspective and technical debt as defined by Rozanksi and Woods [[1]](#book1).
+We find out that Mattermost has a well-organized development process and is currently in the process of repaying technical debt by moving the web app to Redux.

 # Table of Contents